loganzartman/loga.nz/src/app/blog/posts/diy-suspense-in-react.md

 > Unlike all other React Hooks, `use` can be called within loops and conditional statements like `if`.
 Like other React Hooks, the function that calls use must be a Component or Hook.

-To me, this looks like a Suspense-based `await` for client-side React components!
+To me, this looks like a Suspense-based `await`!

 In both of our examples from before, we could simply `use()` the promises instead of suspending manually and dealing with state.